OoLunar/Tomoe/README.md

 Having Dotnet Core SDK installed (Version 5.0 Preview as of this moment).
 You can get it from [Microsoft](https://dotnet.microsoft.com/download/dotnet/5.0) or the [Mono Project](https://www.mono-project.com/download/stable/).
 I am currently developing Tomoe with the Microsoft link, Visual Studio Code, and [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701).
 I have yet to test Tomoe on any Linux Distro, and I'll never be able to test Tomoe on a Mac.
 While everything should theoretically work, there are no promises.
 If anything isn't working correctly, please open an issue and let me know.

 ## Setup
+- Run a PostgreSQL instance that is reachable by the bot

 ``` bash
 git clone https://github.com/OoLunar/Tomoe.git